 Kevin brought the very first copies to the SPIEL '18 fair and, for once, I almost look tall in the picture.

-A first version of this designer diary was originally posted on my website on August 7, 2018, in both French and English.
+on my website on August 7, 2018, in both French and English.

 Citadels was first published in 2000 by a small French publisher that didn't really believe in it and that saved money by recycling art originally used in an occult-themed CCG set in Renaissance Europe.
 That's why the original art is more Renaissance than medieval and is sometimes relatively dark for a game about city building.
 This strange and beautiful art helped a lot towards the game's success.